chingu-voyages/v49-tier2-team-12/README.md

 - [Our Team](#our-team)

 ## Project Description
 ColorMind is a web application that helps users receive color recommendations based on a context.
 Users pick a color and write the context, explaining how they want to use it.
-They get an AI response with compatible color and recommendations.
+They get an AI response with compatible colors and recommendations.
 They can also simulate how the selected color might look like for people with vision deficiencies.

 ## Built With
 <div align="center">